Mines in the Battle of Messines (1917): Battle: 7 June 1917

-The British artillery fire lifted half an hour before dawn and as they waited in the silence for the offensive to begin, some of the troops reportedly heard a nightingale singing.
+The British artillery-fire lifted half an hour before dawn and as the troops waited in the silence for the offensive to begin, some reportedly heard a nightingale singing.
 Starting from 3:10 a.m. on 7 June, the mines at Messines were fired within the space of 20 seconds.
 The joint explosion ranks among the largest non-nuclear explosions, surpassing the mines on the first day of the Somme fired 11 months before.
 The sound of the blast was considered the loudest man-made noise in history.
 Reports suggested that the sound was heard in London and Dublin; at the Lille University geology department, the shock wave was mistaken for an earthquake.
 Some witnesses described "pillars of fire", although many also conceded that the scene was indescribable.

 Suddenly at dawn, as a signal for all of our guns to open fire, there rose out of the dark ridge of Messines and "Whitesheet" and that ill-famed Hill 60, enormous volumes of scarlet flame [...] throwing up high towers of earth and smoke all lighted by the flame, spilling over into fountains of fierce colour, so that many of our soldiers waiting for the assault were thrown to the ground.
 The German troops were stunned, dazed and horror-stricken if they were not killed outright.
 Many of them lay dead in the great craters opened by the mines.